usbarmory/usbarmory/software/buildroot/README-INTERLOCK-mark-two.md

 microSD card or the built-in eMMC card, according to user boot media preference.

-## Using the microSD as boot media
+## Using the external microSD as boot media

 ### Preparing the microSD card for the first time